RihardsOkmanis/onepager_portfolio/README.md

 ## Programs Usage

-This program is online gallery which can be used for exhibitions and more
+This program is online portfolio which can be used for showing pictures and more
 * There is 1 page in total
 * In those pages you can see information about me, the photos and more things about my photographing carreer